espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

   step1:python > 3.8.0
   step2:[install pip](https://pip.pypa.io/en/latest/installing/)
-  step3:install the following python packages with pip: python -m pip install pyyaml xlrd
+  step3:install the following python packages with pip3: pip3 install pyyaml xlrd

 Compiling the ESP-AT is the same as compiling any other project based on the ESP-IDF: